beaverbuilder/documentation/versioned_docs/version-stable/beaver-builder/layouts/templates/edit-or-delete-saved-layout-templates.md

 ---

-You can edit or delete your saved layout templates either through the **Beaver Builder** admin panel or from withiin the Beaver Builder editor.
+You can edit or delete your saved layout templates either through the **Beaver Builder** admin panel or from within the Beaver Builder editor.

 :::note **Note**
 Editing or deleting a saved layout template has no effect on any